void

 2. "Amongst tramps" and "A stroll across the border".

 3. According to Jan Vaněk the march battalion were in Humenné on 2 July 1915 and two days later their train had halted near Sambor.
-The route would have been across Łupków Pass and down to Zagórz by Sanok, then to Sambor via Chyrów and Felsztyn.
+The route would have been across the Łupków Pass and down to Zagórz by Sanok, then to Sambor via Chyrów and Felsztyn.

 Literature